Mad Moms > The Gun Industry

 I hope some of them run for office as Republicans.
 They’ll appeal to other cultural Republicans, people who reflexively vote R but also want reasonable gun legislation.
 If we get moms like these in office—women who care about children and have seen up close how special interests corrupt our politics—it might not matter what they call themselves.

 By their own admission, they’ve just started paying attention to Tennessee politics.
-If they’ll fight for children in the schools, maybe they’ll fight for them in the foster-care system, in crumbling schools, or wherever they’re endangered.
+If they’ll fight for children in the schools, I suspect they’ll fight for them in the foster-care system, in gun-saturated neighborhoods, or wherever they’re endangered.

 These women live in a very different world than most Tennesseans, including me.
 But they’re not scared of the gun lobby, which is more than I can say for any Republican in the Tennessee General Assembly.
 I’m happy to give them the benefit of the doubt.